kruczys/living_world_rust/README.md

 - [ ] Add "god" abilities for user e.g. ability to kill any organism through interface
 - [ ] Make it possible for users to add their own organisms

-## My code of conduct for this project

-- No chatGPT or any other AI assistant, create everything yourself with help from books, documentation or videos.
-- Create everyday and love doing it.
-- If there will be a dilemma between something good or something funny, always choose funny.
-- Sleep well.
-- It's for your own entertainment.
-Have fun.

 ## License

 This software is completely free.
 You can do anything with it except for selling, renting or any other form of getting money from it.